Water and Wastewater rates

 The updated winter quarter average volume begins on your April water bill.

-The Water Department reads both analog and digital meters at customer premises every month.
+The Water Department reads meters at customer premises every month.
 This is a critical step in tracking and accurately billing for water that is used.
-Meters are read every business day in some part of the city, so your reading will not be calculated based on the calendar month.
+Meters are read every business day in some part of the city, so your reading will not be based on the calendar month.

 Digital Meter